carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 Each classifier has its own hyperparameters specific to that classifier that can be tuned.
 Intuitively, think of the hyperparameters as the "knobs and dials" or settings of the classifier.
 You can adjust the hyperparameters and explore how they impact performance on the training and validation sets.
+If you train an SVM, you will have to increase the max_iter parameter to be at least 1000.

 <p align="center">
 <img width="350" src="{{ page.root }}/fig/software/svm_param.png">